Have you had your first ever period? Or maybe you’re showing all the signs of starting your period.

 Read more about cruelty-free and vegan period products.

 And for the adults… get stocked up on products!

 Once you’ve spoken to your young person about the period products that are available and they’ve decided what type of product they want to try, make sure you have some in the house!
-Since delivery times are sometimes delayed and access to products can be difficult during lockdown, make sure to get these products in, well in advance, so that you’re prepared for a surprise arrival.
+For reassurance for you child, make sure to get these products in well in advance, so that you’re prepared for a surprise arrival.

 For the young person… think about pain relief